 Complementing “green” with “resilience” turns the house to “sustainable”, which gives it the ability to withstand future environmental impact, and mitigate the impact of the environment, its occupants, and the structure itself.
-When using the help of professionals, make sure your sustainable construction services address climate resilience as well as eco-friendly practices.
+When using the help of professionals, make sure your sustainable construction services build sustainability while addressing climate resilience as well as eco-friendly practices.

 Durable vs. Resilient